NejRemeslnici/tailwind-sorter/README.md

 The default sort order of the classes resembles the one of Headwind which, in turn, seems to be inspired by the order of the sections in the [official Tailwind documentation](https://tailwindcss.com/docs).

+More details aboug the configuration file can be found in [the wiki](https://github.com/NejRemeslnici/tailwind-sorter/wiki/The-config-file-explanation).

 ### Adding your unique set of Tailwind classes

 The script works best if you only include the classes that you really use in your project.
 Once you grab all the classes